 A Concert to Remember

-Featuring concert pianist Karén Hakobyan performing “The Warsaw Concerto” and the Connecticut debut of his “Symphony #2,” violinist Carin Wiesner performing “Three Pieces from Schindler’s List,” baritone Mark McNally narrating Copeland’s “Lincoln Portrait” and singing “In Flanders Fields.”
+The exciting Armenian concert pianist Karén Hakobyan will perform “The Warsaw Concerto” by Richard Addinsell.
+The WHSO will give the Connecticut debut of Hakobyan’s “Symphony #2,” composed within a two month period when he was sixteen years old.
+Violinist Carin Wiesner will perform the haunting “Three Pieces from Schindler’s List” by American composer John Williams.
+Baritone Mark McNally will narrate Aaron Copland’s “Lincoln Portrait” and sing “In Flanders Fields.”

 Karén Hakobyan, Pianist